aptera/falco/usage.md

+# falco

-falco: Sanitary pair and mob programming for the modern age
+Sanitary pair and mob programming for the modern age

     start               Begin a mob programming session
                         from the current branch.